• Home

 Additional Information

-This short book presents examples China’s land-based and airborne platforms with electronic warfare (EW) capabilities.
-Unfortunately, most of the EW equipment-specific specifications aremissing.
-There is very little open source information available such as the specifications or even the intended use of most of the PLA’s EW weapons.
-I did not include ship-based EW hardware because there is almost nothing out there in open source to write about.
-That said, some idea of a platform’s EW capability can be gleaned by a close examination of the weapons on parade and static display at trade shows.
-If you have information, please send it to us for inclusion by visiting our website: USGOVPUB.COM.
-We will update the book as we find out more.
-Check the date on the book.
-PRINTED IN COLOR
+This short book presents examples of China’s land-based and airborne platforms with electronic warfare (EW) capabilities, which are critical components of the Chinese military strategy.
+Unfortunately, specific specifications for most of the EW equipment are missing.
+There is very little open source information available regarding the specifications or even the intended use of many of the People's Liberation Army’s (PLA) EW weapons.
+I have not included ship-based EW hardware, as there is almost no open source material available to discuss.
+However, some insight into a platform’s EW capability can be gained through a close examination of the weapons on parade and at static displays during trade shows.
+If you have additional information, please send it to us for inclusion by visiting our website: USGOVPUB.COM.
+We will keep the book updated as we discover more details.
+Please check the date on the book.
+PRINTED IN COLOR.

-I began this book thinking EW was just another military asset with a secondary role in the prosecution of war.
-EW has become much, much more than that.
-The development of military “intelligentization”1 (军事智能化) by the People’s Liberation Army and integration of cyber,psychological warfare, artificial intelligence, robotics, ELINT, MASINT and COMINT makes EW a very potent weapon – perhaps the most important weapon the PLA will have in the future.
-How these various technological pieces fit together to affect the battlespace in military (and non-military domains) is something we are only beginning to understand from watching recent events in the Ukraine, Syria, and other conflicts.
+I began this book under the impression that electronic warfare was merely another military asset with a secondary role in conducting war.
+However, EW has evolved into something much more significant.
+The advancement of military 'intelligentization' (军事智能化) by the People's Liberation Army, alongside the integration of cyber capabilities, psychological warfare, artificial intelligence, robotics, ELINT, MASINT, and COMINT, has positioned EW as a highly potent weapon—possibly the most crucial weapon the PLA will possess in the future.
+Understanding how these diverse technological components interconnect to influence the battlespace in both military and non-military domains is a developing field of study, illustrated by recent conflicts in Ukraine, Syria, and beyond.

-Intelligentized war depends on the integrity of the information and the use of communication systems while employing suppressive jamming and firepower simultaneously.
-Multi-million-dollar high-tech weapons can potentially be pushed to the sidelines by relatively low-cost electronic warfare weapons.
-EW is an area the military cannot relegate to a minor role.
-Left unchecked, EWs’ disruptive influence could help determine the outcome of future wars.
+Intelligentized warfare relies on the integrity of information and effective communication systems while simultaneously employing suppressive jamming and firepower.
+Multi-million-dollar high-tech military hardware can be sidelined by relatively low-cost electronic warfare weapons.
+Consequently, EW is an area that the military cannot afford to view as a minor role.
+If left unchecked, the disruptive influence of EW could play a decisive role in determining the outcomes of future wars.

-In the People’s Liberation Army, “The SSF Network Systems Department is responsible for information warfare with a mission set that includes cyberwarfare, technical reconnaissance, electronic warfare, and psychological warfare,”.
+Within the People's Liberation Army, the SSF Network Systems Department is tasked with information warfare, encompassing responsibilities that include cyberwarfare, technical reconnaissance, electronic warfare, and psychological warfare.

 LAND-BASED EW VEHICLES